n8-c-reason/com1001-2024/technical-FAQ.md

 Other possible reasons:

-* You're team number is 1-9 and you're not using a zero before your team number in the `git clone` commmand.
+* Your team number is 1-9 and you're not using a zero before your team number in the `git clone` commmand.
 Your repository uses two digit team numbers, so `01`, `02`, etc.

 * You're trying to clone another team's repository.
 Check your team number!